crystal-vm/crystal-reader/README.md

 Also it is very educational, as it is very readable code, and not too much of it.

 *
 It looks into it's crystal ball and all it sees is red.
-A red crystal . . . ruby code, yes.
+A red crystal . . . ruby, yes.

+### Parser

+The main parser per se is in parser/crystal , but it just pulls in all the parts.

+All the other files are ruby modules representing aspects of the parser.
+Most names are quite self explanitory, but here is a list:

+- basic_type defines just that.
+Strings, symbols, integers, floats , also comments and space
+- call_site is a function call.
+May be qualified, but currently must still have braches
+- compound types are hash and array definitions.
+Hashes still need curlies
+- control is if statement which still must have an else
+- expression is a helper for all code allowed in a function
+- function definition must have braces too
+- keywords is just a list of them
+- operator expression are binary operators (see also below).
+There's a surprising amount
+- return statement are straightforward
+- while still needs a do, though i think in ruby a newline is sufficient

+**Transform** defines how the rules map to Ast objects.

+### Ast

+The Abtract Syntax Tree (ast) layer puts the parsed code into objects, so they are nice and easy to work with.

+The Classes don't really define any functionality, that is done in Crystal, or can be done in any code using this.
+Crystal just adds a compile function to each class, but a visitor pattern would do just as well.

+The functionality that is in there is mainly to do with testing.
+Equality is defined, but also **inspect** in such a way that it's output (which you get from a failing test) can be pasted straight into the test case as the expected result.

 ### Parslet

 Parslet is really great in that it:
-- does not generate code but instean gives a clean dsl to define a grammar
+- does not generate code but instead gives a clean dsl to define a grammar
 - uses ruby modules so one can split the grammars up
 - has support for binary operators with presedence and binding
 - has a seperate tranform stage to generate an ast layer